Bomoga/Hardlaunch/replit.md

 HardLaunch is an AI-powered startup planning platform that helps entrepreneurs transform business ideas into actionable strategies.
 The system uses an agentic workflow architecture built on Google's ADK (Agent Development Kit) to conduct conversational intake sessions and generate comprehensive business plans across multiple dimensions including business strategy, finance, market analysis, and engineering.

 The platform guides users through a structured survey process to capture their startup vision, then leverages specialized AI agents to provide expert guidance on business planning, funding strategy, market analysis, and technical architecture.

-All insights are grounded in a RAG (Retrieval-Augmented Generation) system that combines user context with external knowledge sources.
+**Current Status:** Fully functional with Google ADK agents integrated.
+The frontend is connected to the backend, and the survey/agent system is operational.
+RAG system is temporarily simplified to improve startup time.

 ## User Preferences